Rhode Island Center for Photographic Arts

 Eligibility: Artists of all levels who are at least 18 years or older are invited to enter.

-Artwork: Open to all forms of instant photography, current or historical.
+Artwork: Open to all forms of photographic image-making in any alternate process or technology, current or historical.
 Work must be your original creation.
 All work must be exhibition ready, no saw-tooth hangers please.
 Work that does not follow the guidelines, or is deemed not to be a faithful representation of the image submitted, will not be exhibited.

 Size Limit: Maximum size 48” including the frame.
-Artists may have multiple pieces (diptych, triptych etc.) to make up one work.
+Artists may have multiple pieces (diptych, triptych etc.) to make up one work within the 48” max size.

 Sales & Commissions: The Rhode Island Center for Photographic Arts retains a 40% commission on works sold, 20% for current members.